youmu257/SimpleSQL/README.md

 # SimpleSQL
-A simple SQL tool with python
+A simple SQL tool with python.